Franciscan Spirituality and Prayer

 Even eight hundred years after his death, in our day, the spirituality of Francis has a freshness and a modernity that inspires us with its simplicity and humility, with its call to follow Christ with passion.
 To follow Christ in “the radical, light-filled and joyful style” of Francis (as Felice Cangelosi describes it), to develop a personal experience of a relationship with Jesus Christ, as the way to true life.

-These are some of the aspects of Franciscan Spirituality
+These are some of the aspects of Franciscan Spirituality.
+The richness and depth of God’s love for all people & creation:

 - The richness and depth of God’s love for all people and creation